Predicting Crystal Structures and Ionic Conductivities in Li$_{3}$YCl$_{6-x}$Br$_{x}$ Halide Solid Electrolytes Using a Fine-Tuned Machine Learning Interatomic Potential: Computational Methods

-where, $d$ stands for the dimension (\textit{e.g.}, $d=3$ for 3D diffusion).
-Based on Eq.~\ref{eq:einstein_D}, $D$ is derived via a linear fit of discrete \gls{msd}$(\Delta t)$ points.
-Here, we avoid the ballistic diffusion regime ($0<\Delta t<x\,ps$) and the region of low $\Delta t$ sample sizes ($\Delta t>0.7t$) as recommended in Ref~\citenum{he_statistical_2018}.
-As the observed \gls{msd}$(\Delta t)$ show distinct deviations from a linear correlation around $500-1000$\,ps, $\Delta t_{max}$ is set to 500\,ps.
-Error bars in the diffusion coefficient are estimated as described in Ref.~\citenum{he_statistical_2018}.
-By sampling several temperatures, $E_A$ is derived via a linear fit of $\ln{(D)}$ vs. $1/T$, based on the Arrhenius expression:
+where $d$ is the dimensionality of diffusion (\textit{e.g.}, $d=3$ for 3D diffusion).
+In practice, $D$ is determined from a linear fit to discrete \gls{msd}$(\Delta t)$ data.
+To ensure a reliable fit, the ballistic diffusion regime at short times ($0<\Delta t<x\,ps$) and the region with poor statistics at large lag times ($\Delta t>0.7t$) are excluded, following Ref~\citenum{he_statistical_2018}.
+As the calculated \gls{msd}$(\Delta t)$ exhibits deviations from linear behavior beyond approximately $500-1000$\,ps, the maximum fitting window was limited to $\Delta t_{max}=500$\,ps.
+Error bars in $D$ are estimated according to the procedure described in Ref.~\citenum{he_statistical_2018}.
+Activation energies for diffusion are obtained by fitting $\ln{(D)}$ versus $1/T$ over multiple temperature using the Arrhenius relation:

-Here, $\tilde{D}$ is the constant diffusion coefficient for $T\rightarrow\infty$.
-When $N$ atoms (ions) carry a charge $q$, the ionic conductivity $\sigma$ can be calculated using the Nernst-Einstein relation~\cite{baktash_diffusion_2020,evans_statistical_2007}:
+where $\tilde{D}$ is the constant diffusion coefficient for $T\rightarrow\infty$.
+If $N$ mobile ions of charge $q$ are present in a system of volume $V$, the ionic conductivity $\sigma$ is calculated via the Nernst-Einstein relation~\cite{baktash_diffusion_2020,evans_statistical_2007}: